Online Learning at Private Colleges and Universities: A Survey of Chief Academic Officers

-How are private colleges navigating the waters of online education?
-A new survey from The Learning House, Inc., conducted in partnership with the Council of Independent Colleges (CIC) reveals some intriguing answers.
-In the report “Online Learning at Private Colleges and Universities: A Survey of Chief Academic Officers,” CIC institutions share how they are currently managing online education initiatives, addressing challenges, serving online students, and planning for the future.
+In this webinar, Dr. David Clinefelter, Chief Academic Officer of Learning House, and Dr. Harold V. Hartley, III, Senior Vice President of CIC will present the findings of the report “Online Learning at Private Colleges and Universities: A Survey of Chief Academic Officers.”
+Learn how private colleges are currently managing online education initiatives, addressing challenges, serving online students and planning for the future.